Lukewh/lukewh.com/blog/_posts/2023-06-15-dangerously-loading-and-running-js-in-obsidian.md

 ---
 layout: post
-title: Dangerously loading and running JS in Obsidian
+title: Running JS from the web in Obsidian
 description: |
   Living life on the edge - executing JS from the web in Obsidian.
 tags: Obsidian